Vegetarian Chilli With Beans – Easy Meal

 Vegetarian Chilli With Beans

-I generally keep some tinned pulses in the cupboard as standbys and I usually have a variety, so I can easily do a recipe such as this Vegetarian Chilli My favourites are probably chick peas, red kidney beans and cannellini beans.
+I generally keep some tinned pulses in the cupboard as standbys and I usually have a variety, so I can easily make a quick meal.
+My favourites are probably chick peas, red kidney beans and cannellini beans.

 This vegetarian chilli recipe is really delicious.
 Serve with rice or tortillas or a baked potato.
-It is also good and is best served with a blob of sour cream if you have some.
+It is also good served with a blob of sour cream if you have some.

 Low Cost Family Meal

 This recipe costs around £3.50 to serve 4 generously with rice.
-It’s a good recipe to make twice as much and keep some in the fridge for a couple of days to heat and serve again – or freeze for another day when you can’t be bothered to cook.
+Make twice as much as you need and keep some in the fridge for a couple of days to heat and serve again – or freeze for another day when you can’t be bothered to cook.
 It’s one of those recipes that tastes better when it has been left overnight and is reheated

 If you don’t have any fresh chillies a teaspoon of chilli powder or chilli flakes will do instead (or more or less depending on how hot you like your food to be)